futurepress/epub.js/README.md

 + A framework (backbone / angular / ?) to use for our reader demo (which we suspect is going to start expanding quickly)

-+ A generic way to handle changing / overriding styles in the epub

 Why EPUB
 -------------------------